E-Group: Origin of the name

 As revealed by excavation reports, however, these alignments could not have been observationally functional, because they connect architectural elements from different periods.

 Distribution in Mesoamerica

 E-Group structures are found at a number of sites across the Maya area, particularly in the lowlands region.
 The oldest-known E-Groups coincide with the earliest Maya ceremonial sites of the Preclassic period, indicative of the central role played by astronomical and administrative concerns in the very beginnings of Maya ceremonial construction and planning.
-The oldest documented E-Group in the Yucatan Peninsula is found at the site of Seibal.
+The oldest documented E-Group in the Yucatán Peninsula is found at the site of Seibal.
 However, many earlier E Groups have been found in the Olmec region, western Maya Lowlands and along the Pacific coast in Chiapas.